AnomMAN: Detect Anomaly on Multi-view Attributed Networks

-In this paper, we design a framework to detect anomaly on widely used scenes, multi-view attributed networks.
-However, it is a challenging task to accomplish because it faces three main challenges.
-(1): How to capture anomaly actions from different views and mine the relationships among them?
-(2): To consider the attributes and the network structure together to detect anomaly, we introduce Graph Convolution Network (GCN) into our model.
-However, it is not specifically designed for anomaly detection task because it treats this as a two-class classification task simply.
-(3): As a low-pass filter, GCN will filter out high-frequency signals of anomalous instances, which brings a difficulty to anomaly detection task.
-Following these research perspectives, we propose a framework named AnomMAN to detect \textbf{Anom}aly on \textbf{M}ulti-view \textbf{A}ttributed \textbf{N}etworks.
+In this paper, we design a framework to detect anomalies on multi-view attributed networks.
+However, it is a {demanding} task to accomplish because it faces three main challenges.
+(1): How to capture anomalous actions from different views and mine the relationships among them?
+Multi-view attributed networks imply abundant interaction actions and semantics.
+It is not easy to extract patterns from different views into the same feature space and fuse them together.
+(2): In order to consider the attributes and the network structure together to detect anomalies, we introduce GCN into our model.
+However, it is not specifically designed for anomaly detection tasks because it {simply} treats this as a two-class classification task.
+(3): As a low-pass filter, GCN filters out high-frequency signals of anomalous instances, which brings difficulty to anomaly detection tasks.
+However, we try to turn this disadvantage into an advantage of our model.

+In this paper, we propose a graph convolution-based framework, AnomMAN (Detect \textbf{Anom}aly on \textbf{M}ulti-view \textbf{A}ttributed \textbf{N}etworks), to detect anomalies over multi-view attributed networks.
 Our contributions can be summarized as follows: